top of page

 • Cedar Roof Coatings

-How Snow Affects Cedar Roofing
+How Snow Affects Cedar Roofs

-How Wind Affects Cedar Roofing
+How Wind Affects Cedar Roofs

 • Displaced shakes: Even though wind damage to wood shake shingles is unlikely, older shingles or shakes could shift out of place during a heavy storm.
 This displacement leaves gaps in your roof and exposes the underlayment and framing beneath the shingles.
+In that case, you will need expert roof repair from skilled technicians who use industry-standard techniques and high-quality roofing material.

 • Leaks: Missing shingles expose and wear down the underlayment, leaving your roof vulnerable to water damage.
 You can check your attic for drips and wet spots on the walls, ceiling or insulation.

-How Ice Affects Cedar Roofing
+How Ice Affects Cedar Roofs

 • Check the flashing and vents: Besides your shingles, you should also inspect your roof's flashing and ventilation.
-The flashing protects the vulnerable parts of your roof from water accumulation, and ventilation safeguards your roof from humidity by providing adequate airflow.
+The flashing protects the vulnerable parts of your roof from water accumulation and ventilation safeguards your roof from humidity by providing adequate airflow.

-How Rain Affects Cedar Roofing
+How Rain Affects Cedar Roofs

 • Moss growth: Since cedar is an organic material, it needs to breathe.
 If your property has dark or shady areas away from the sun, leftover rain won't dry.
 Instead, it will lead to mold, mildew and moss growth on top of your shingles.
 Check your property for green, fuzzy spots a few days after a rainstorm.
 Schedule a professional cleaning if necessary.